 SmarTrip Card Transfers

 If you take more than one Metrobus, ART bus, or train on a single trip, and pay with a SmarTrip card, you will receive a discounted fare.
 Bus-to-bus transfers are free within two hours.
 Riders who transfer from Metrorail to bus, or from bus to Metrorail receive a 50¢ discount.

 How to Read a Timetable

-The easiest way to find bus times and schedules is to use Metro's Trip Planner, ART's website, or CommuterPage.com's online schedules or Mobile Services.
+The easiest way to find bus times and schedules is to use Metro's Trip Planner, ART's online schedules, CommuterPage.com's online schedules or CommuterPage.com Mobile Services.
 But for times when you’re not near a computer, here’s how to read a printed schedule:

-- Look at the top row of the timetable to find the stops closest to where you’ll get on and off the bus.
-Don’t worry if you don’t see your actual stop listed – there are lots more stops in between these time stops.
+Look at the top row of the timetable to find the stops closest to where you’ll get on and off the bus.
+Stops listed on the schedule are "timepoints."
+Don’t worry if you don’t see your actual stop listed – there are lots more stops in between the timepoints.

 Move down the columns to see what times (am and pm) buses arrive at each stop.
 If your stop isn’t listed, use the time shown for the stop right before it, since it’s better to get there too early than too late.

 Follow the row with the times you want on it to the left to see which bus you should board.

 Four Easy Steps to Start Riding Transit